pandorica-opens/home/content/home/about.md

 +++

 # About me
 I am a Bioinforamtics PhD student in the laboratory of [Dr. Bing Ren](https://www.ludwigcancerresearch.org/location/san-diego-branch/bing-ren-lab).
-My research primarily foucuses on developing new techniques and computational methods to analyze the epigenomic heterogeneity of complex tissue.
-I am currently working as a part of [BRAIN Initiative Project](https://www.braininitiative.nih.gov/) to generate a single-cell epigenome atlas of mouse brain.
-Outside science, I am an amateur distant runner.
+My research primarily foucuses on developing new techniques and computational methods to understand gene regulation at the level of single cell.
+As a part of [BRAIN Initiative Project](https://www.braininitiative.nih.gov/), I am currently working on generating a spatially resolved single-cell atlas of mouse brain.